A bunch of peaches sitting on a table

 blue and white flower illustration

-• relying heavily on stimulants, which eventually depletes the body’s ability to generate yang energy
+• Heavy reliance on stimulants over time, eventually reducing the body’s ability to generate and sustain yang energy

 How to Treat a Yang Deficiency?